-The most challenging part of good Floortime can be having the child be available which is the first functional emotional developmental level of self-regulation and shared attention.
-This brings us to today’s topic of co-regulation: how to interact with a distressed child.
+The most challenging part of good Floortime can be when you are unable to connect with your child and they appear unavailable to you.
+So let’s focus on the first functional emotional developmental capacity (FEDC) of the DIR® model called Self-regulation and Interest in the World.
+This brings us to the topic of co-regulation: how to interact with a dysregulated child.

 Read up on Co-Regulation